 The Hawaii Concussion Awareness and Management Program (HCAMP) was established in 2010 in partnership between the State of Hawaii Departments of Health and Neurotrauma Supports, the State of Hawaii Department of Education, and the University of Hawaii at Manoa, College of Education, Department of Kinesiology and Rehabilitation Sciences to research evidence-based practices for concussion management.
-HCAMP implements a 7-step RTP protocol across the tate of Hawaii adopted from the 2009 Consensus in Sports Group Consensus Statement where the first step is divided into two steps to differentiate cognitive rest from a full return to school.
+HCAMP implements a 7-step RTP protocol across the State of Hawaii adopted from the 2009 Consensus in Sports Group Consensus Statement where the first step is divided into two steps to differentiate cognitive rest from a full return to school.
 RTL is considered complete at stage 3 when the student has achieved a full return to school without accommodations or adjustments, and RTP is considered complete when the student returns to their sport without limitations.
 Table 1 displays the HCAMP RTP protocol.

 Insert Table 1 Here

 The 7-step HCAMP protocol has previously been evaluated and identified an average RTL duration of 13 days and RTP duration time of 20.2 days (Tamura et al., 2020).
 In addition to data on RTL and RTP outcomes, HCAMP maintains a large database of Immediate Postconcussion Assessment and Cognitive Testing (ImPACT; ImPACT Applications, Inc, San Diego, CA) spanning 13 years.
-As the state of the research has called for a greater understanding of symptom and clinical profiles (Harmon et al., 2019), we determined it was necessary to retrospectively analyze Post-Concussion Symptom Scale (PCSS) (Lovell et al., 2006; Schatz et al., 2006) results obtained at the time of ImPACT post-injury testing to contribute to the knowledge base on how symptom reporting can drive RTL intervention.
-Additionally, we were interested in evaluating whether the symptom severity trends obtained from the HCAMP data were consistent with findings from previous studies.
+As the state of the research has called for a greater understanding of symptom and clinical profiles (Harmon et al., 2019), we determined it was necessary to retrospectively analyze Post-Concussion Symptom Scale (PCSS) (Lovell et al., 2006; Schatz et al., 2006) results obtained at the time of ImPACT post-injury testing to evaluate whether the symptom severity trends obtained from the HCAMP data were consistent with findings from previous studies.
+Ultimately, this information is important for understanding and evaluating how symptom reporting can drive RTL intervention.

-The purpose of this retrospective analysis was to investigate the characteristics of symptoms during concussion recovery and to investigate how symptom clusters interact between sexes.
-We hypothesized that cognitive symptoms would be rated with high severity relative to other symptom clusters and that females would rate symptoms with higher severity compared to males across all symptom clusters.
-We additionally hypothesized that symptom severity would be highest immediately after the injury during ImPACT post-test one and would decrease over time as measured by repeated testing.
+The purpose of this retrospective analysis was to investigate the characteristics of symptoms during concussion recovery and to investigate whether symptom clusters are different between sexes.
+We were interested in examining the following in the adolescent and young adult sports concussion population: (a) relative severity and frequency of symptom clusters and (b) comparison of severity and frequency of symptom clusters between the sexes.

 Methods